-Nick & Aaron Carter's Feud Now Involves A Restraining Order
+Nick & Aaron Carter's Very Messy Feud Now Involves A Restraining Order

 You're probably going to want to buckle up for this one, because whew — it is a saga.
 After years of public ups and downs between the famous brothers, Nick Carter filed a temporary restraining order against Aaron, according to TMZ.
 The restraining order reportedly states that Aaron must stay 100 feet away from Nick, his wife, and his child.
 The younger Carter responded to the news via Twitter on Tuesday, Sept.
 17, and the situation has only gotten messier since then.